Advanced Genomics Core

 • The user agrees to include/acknowledge the use of AGC services in any publications that result from this work.

-• The user is in compliance with all institutional, state and federal rules governing the performance of research involving human or animal samples.
+• The user complies with all institutional, state, and federal rules governing the performance of research involving human or animal samples.

 Leaders in the Industry